ahmeterdem1/SSL-Messager/README.md

 dev_client.py is to send queries by hand, and therefore to debug.
 It is a good tool to see if any malformed queries or injections generate.

+## GUI

+A gui version for the client is available now!
+Everything works just the same with the terminal client.
+There are, however, 2 differences.

+### There is no toggling in the gui.

+Group and private chatting can be done at the same time.
+This uses a left out "bug" on the server side.
+When you toggle to the group chat, technically, you can still send and receive private message queries.
+Gui toggles the group chat with the proper "CMD" query at log in and never turns it off.

+### There is no status command.

+Status command had 2 purposes.
+To see if you are in the group chat, to see who was your target.
+There is no toggling anymore, and your target is always displayed on the top right corner of your screen.

+### Important notice

+Due to gui appearing always on group chat and some data parsing differences, terminal and gui client are not compatible with each other.

 ## Protocol

 Without any user online, server just sits silently.
 When a user is trying to log in,